chapel-lang/chapel-blog/content/posts/transformer-part2/index.md

     // no memory deallocation for buffer
 }
 ```
 The performance turned out to be very poor.
-This is likely because declaring the buffer inside the loop causes memory allocation and deallocation on every iteration, whereas in C++, declaring `float buffer[size];` allocates the memory on the stack, avoiding this overhead.
+This is likely because declaring the buffer inside the loop causes heap allocation and deallocation on every iteration, whereas in C++, declaring `float buffer[size];` allocates the memory on the stack, avoiding this overhead.
 To solve this problem, the buffer must be declared outside the loop, with each thread accessing a different segment of the buffer.
 ```Chapel
 var buffer: [dom] real(32); // memory allocation one time